benmarwick/JSTORr/README.md

 library(devtools)
 install_github(repo = "JSTORr", username = "UW-ARCHY-textual-macroanalysis-lab")
 ```
+Error messages relating to rJava can probably be fixed by following exactly the instructions [here][SOrJava].

 How to get started
 ----
 First, go to JSTOR's [Data for Research service][dfr] and make a request for data.
 The DfR service makes available large numbers of journal articles in a format that is convenient for text mining.
 When making a request for data to use with this package, you **must** chose: